 - Check your tyres

 To do this, look up what they should be in your manual, and fill top them up at a petrol station.
-If you’re a little unsure then pop into your local Wilco Motosave who will be able to assist you.
+If you’re a little unsure then pop into your local Fast-Fit and our staff will be able to assist you.

 - Check your mirrors, wipers and washers

-It’s important all of these are in good working order, so work your way round them making sure.
+It’s important all of these are in good working order, so work your way around them making sure.
 A quick visual check takes seconds.

 - Check your lights